nyttikord/gokord/README.md

 ## Examples

-Below is a list of examples and other projects using DiscordGo.
-Please submit an issue if you would like your project added or removed from this list.
+Below is a list of examples and other projects using Gokord.

 - [Gokord examples](https://github.com/nyttikord/gokord/tree/main/examples) — A collection of example programs written with Gokord (really outdated)